inventree/inventree-docs/docs/admin/tasks.md

 ### Periodic Tasks

-Some tasks must be performed on a periodic basis.
+Some tasks must be performed on a regular, periodic basis.

 ## Django Q

 InvenTree uses the [django-q](https://django-q.readthedocs.io/en/latest/) background task manager.

+### Running Worker

+The Django Q work must run separately to the web server.
+This is started as a separate process, as part of the InvenTree installation instructions.

+If the worker is not running, a warning indicator is displayed in the InvenTree menu bar.

 ## Admin Interface